 This can also be your reflex that if you do not want something, you start to wave your hand in a “no position.”
 Here are some situations where you can easily use double-hand wave gestures to imply that you do not need or want something.

 For instance, if your mother offers you breakfast very early in the morning, you could show the double hand wave.
 If someone offers you water, but you know that you do not need water at the moment, you could also show the double hand wave.

 Korean people are fabulous at making everything look cute.
-They can even make a solemn decision like making a promise, charming in Korean.
-Korean pinky swear is very different from that that people know about worldwide.
+They can even make solemn decisions like making a promise, which is charming in Korean.
+Korean pinky swear is very different from what those people know about worldwide.
 In Korean pinky swear, there are four steps that you need to follow if you want to make a lovely pinky swear.

 Here are four steps of a pinky swear in South Korea: 약속 (yakseok)- 도장 (dojang) – 싸인 (sa-in)- 복사 (boksa).
 Let’s learn and use them:

 The first step is to lock pinkies which are universal.
 You interlock your pinkies with the other person to start making a promise.

 Then you have to join your thumbs to stamp a seal.
 This will mean that your pinky promise is now sealed with assurance and trust.
 These two steps are the most commonly used ones.

 After you have sealed a stamp, you need to touch each other’s palms to sign it off.
 You can do it while interlocking the pinkies and letting them go.
 It simply depends upon your preference.
 Once you sign, you need to copy it.

 To copy the pinky promise, you can wave your fingers while letting each other’s hands go.
 These are the significant steps of a pinky promise in Korea, and the people consider it the proper form of any guarantee (among teens).